MicrosoftDocs/azure-dev-docs/python/tutorial-vs-code-serverless-python-05.md

     For **Stream logs** and **Upload settings**, see the next sections.
 For **View output**, see step 5 that follows.

-1. After deployment, the **Output** window also shows the public endpoint on Azure:
+1. After deployment, the **Output** window also shows the public endpoint on Azure (the URL of your specific enpoint will match the name you specified for the function app):

     ```output
     HTTP Trigger Urls: